-I am Eric Jackson, Operations Manager and first full-time employee for The Catholic Woodworker.
+I am Eric Jackson, Director of Operations and first full-time employee for The Catholic Woodworker.
 I am excited and grateful to be able to serve in this capacity.
 I answered a call to help make rosaries in early 2020 and could not have imagined it would lead to this opportunity.
 Previously, I worked full time in the green industry - doing both residential and commercial landscaping as well as estate management.
 Reflecting on my life experiences up to this point, I can see all the ways that God, in His perfect timing, was preparing me for this new role with The Catholic Woodworker.

 T.J. and Annmarie Schwarz

 Hello!
 We are T.J. and Annmarie Schwarz.
 We are humbled and honored to be a part of the rosary-making team here at The Catholic Woodworker.
 God sure works in wonderful and mysterious ways and one of those has been leading us to our friendship with the Conrad family and then being added to this beautiful ministry.

 We have been married for 8.5 years.
 We met at a wedding back in 2008.
 Based on the events of the weekend, neither of us would have guessed we would now be married.
 Actually, we would never have guessed we would have even talked again.
 But, God had a plan and we are forever grateful.
 We have been gifted and entrusted with the care of 3 rambunctious little boys that keep us active, humbled, always learning, and often a little crazy.